 No one knows how the Peak District got its name – certainly not from the landscape, which has hills and valleys, gorges and lakes, wild moorland and gritstone escarpments, but no peaks.
 The most popular theory is that the region was named for the Pecsaetan, the Anglo-Saxon tribe who once populated this part of England.

-Founded in 1951, the Peak District National Park was England's first national park and is Europe's busiest.
-But escaping the crowds is easy if you avoid summer weekends.
-Even at the busiest times, there are 555 sq miles of open English countryside in which to find your own viewpoint to soak up the glorious scenery.
+Founded in 1951, the Peak District was England's first national park and is Europe's busiest.
+But even at peak times, there are 555 sq miles of open English countryside in which to find solitude.